 The Essington site was very unpopular with the Ministry.
 It was too small, the changes to Red Lane would be costly, and the area was "unattractive".
 The Staffordshire County Planning Committee and Local Planning Authority both objected to the services, and the National Coal Board were proposing to commence opencast operations here.

 Despite claims that there was no other suitable site, Sir Owen Williams identified Hilton Park as a potential alternative.

 The Shap Shake

-As a result of these additional issues, these service areas opened around two years after the motorway.
-Special signs were placed on approaches to the M6 warning joining traffic that there would be nowhere to stop.
+As a result of these additional issues, this section's service areas opened around two years after the motorway, and land was only purchased if it was going to be used.
+In the meantime, special signs were placed on approaches to the M6 warning joining traffic that there would be nowhere to stop.

 By the 1980s custom levels had caught up enough to provide a normal service, but this section of the road is still noticeable quieter than other major motorways.
 Tebay was successfully expanded, as was Southwaite, but Clifton never made it off the drawing board, and is examined later on.
 The other two expanded, but remained single-sided sites, despite a private proposal to create a Burton East.

 In 1991, the Department of Transport registered a potential new service area at Cann Lane.
 The idea was that if Knutsford had to be demolished because of roadworks - which seemed likely and was perceived as a good thing as Knutsford was so outdated - Top Rank would be allowed to build a "new Knutsford" to the north of J19.
 An organisation called 'Campaign Against Cann Lane Service Area' formed May 1991, with Neil Hamilton MP and Macclesfield Borough Council agreeing with their cause.

 In 1992 the Department of Transport announced that they were ceasing all involvement in service area development.
 They said they had done "preliminary work" at Cann Lane, but were expecting the private sector to finish the job.